2020 Romanian parliamentary election: Opinion polls

-Graphical summary

-The chart below shows opinion polls conducted for the next Romanian legislative election.
-The trend lines represent local regressions (LOESS).

 Party vote

 Incidents

 An 80-year-old man from Teiu, Argeș fell into cardiac arrest and died outside a polling station on election day.
 He was known to have heart problems.

 Two polling stations from Sector 3 of Bucharest had their voting suspended: for about an hour at polling station 551, after a member of the electoral bureau tested positive for COVID-19; and for two and a half hours at station 643, after the death of a voter.

 Results

 Participation was 33.30% and 5.9 million valid votes were cast.
 After counting all votes, but before the settlement of any appeals, PSD has won around 29.5% of the votes, PNL around 25.5%, USR PLUS around 15.5%, AUR around 9%, and UDMR around 6%.
 The high result of the quasi-unknown party AUR was considered a huge surprise, while PMP and PRO Romania both failed to get 5% of the votes required to win any seats.